isomerpages/isomerpages-isomergovsg/_resources/4-changing-content-for-your-homepage.md

 ---
 layout: leftnav-page-content
-title: Changing Content for Homepage
+title: Changing Content for your Homepage
-permalink: /changing-content-for-homepage/
+permalink: /changing-content-for-your-homepage/
-breadcrumb: Changing Content for Homepage
+breadcrumb: Changing Content for your Homepage
 collection_name: resources
 ---
 #### **Homepage**